herRebecca/gitcommands/README.md

 📚 Table of Contents (Git Command Branches)
-Git Command	Branch Name	Contributor git init	git-init	@esther git clone	git-clone	@bob git commit	git-commit	@yourname git push	git-push	(add yours)
+Git Command	Branch Name	Contributor git init	git-init	@esther git clone	git-clone	@esther git commit	git-commit	@esther git push	git-push	@esther
-Add yours here	your-branch	your-name

 🔗 You can view each branch in GitHub by switching branches in the dropdown.